Suicide of Megan Meier: Local

-Several weeks after her death, Megan Meier's parents were told that the mother of one of their daughter's friends—with whom Meier had a falling out with—had created the "Josh Evans" account.
+Several weeks after her death, Megan Meier's parents were told that the mother of one of their daughter's friends—with whom Meier had had a falling out—had created the "Josh Evans" account.
 The parent, Lori Drew, who created the fake account, admitted that she and her daughter had the password to the account, and characterized the hoax to a reporter as a "joke".
 Initially, Drew denied knowing about the offensive messages that were sent to Meier.
 She told the police that the account was aimed at "gaining Megan's confidence and finding out what Megan felt about her daughter and other people".
-The neighborhood mother who had told the Meiers that Drew had the hoax account said "Lori laughed about it", and said she had intended to "mess with Megan".
+The neighborhood mother who had told the Meiers that Drew had the hoax account said, "Lori laughed about it", and said she had intended to "mess with Megan".

 While Drew's name was excluded from most early news stories, CNN disclosed her name through the inclusion of the police report in its broadcast of the story; it was featured on many blogs.

 It was more than a year between Meier's suicide and the first media report of the Internet hoax.
 The FBI was investigating the matter and had asked the Meier family to refrain from speaking publicly about it to keep the Drews from learning about their investigation.
 Shortly after the first anniversary of Meier's death, her aunt, Vicki Dunn, saw an article written by Steve Pokin of the Suburban Journals about Internet harassment.
 She contacted Pokin to share Meier's story with him.
 Once the story broke, it quickly spread to national and international news outlets.